-On May 29, 2018, following the expiration of the Old Management Agreements, the Company signed the Original Management Agreements with the Managers, which have an initial term of three years expiring on May 28, 2021 and could be extended for two additional terms of three years each.
+On May 29, 2018, following the expiration of the Old Management Agreements, the Company signed the Original Management Agreements with the Managers, which had an initial term of three years expiring on May 28, 2021 and could be extended for two additional terms of three years each.
 The fees provided by the Original Management Agreements were fixed until May 29, 2021 and upon mutual agreement with the Managers, could be adjusted for a subsequent term of three years each time in May 29, 2021 and May 29, 2024.
 On May 29, 2021, following the expiration of the initial three-year term, the Original Management Agreements were extended for an additional term of three years, until May 29, 2024.
-On April 1, 2022, Safe Bulkers signed the Management Agreement with Safe Bulkers Management Monaco Inc., with the initial term expiring on May 29, 2024, which can be extended for one additional term of three years.
+On April 1, 2022, Safe Bulkers entered into a new management agreement with the New Manager, with an initial term that expired on May 29, 2024.
+The Management Agreements were automatically extended on May 29, 2024 for three years, subject to our ability to terminate each Management Agreement upon written notice at least 24 months prior to the end of the current term.
+Each Management Agreement will expire on May 29, 2027 and we expect to enter into new agreements with the Managers upon their expiration.

-Under our Management Agreements, in return for providing executive officers and technical, commercial and administrative services, our Managers receive a ship management fee of €8.75 per day per managed vessel for vessels in our fleet and \$250 per managed vessel per day for bareboat charters and one of our Managers receives an annual ship management fee of €3.50 million.
-For the three year period from May 29, 2018 to May 28, 2021, the annual ship management fee was €3.0 million.
+Under our Management Agreements, in return for providing executive officers and technical, commercial and administrative services, our Managers receive a ship management fee of €950 per day per managed vessel for vessels in our fleet and €250 per managed vessel per day for bareboat charters and one of our Managers receives an annual ship management fee of €5.0 million.
+For the three year period from May 29, 2021 to May 28, 2024, the daily ship management fee was €875 and the annual ship management fee was €3.5 million.
 Further, our Managers receive a commission of 1.0% based on the contract price of any vessel bought and a commission of 1.0% based on the contract price of any vessel sold by it on our behalf, including any contracted newbuild.
 We also pay our Managers a supervision fee of \$550,000 per newbuild, of which 50.0% is payable upon the signing of the relevant supervision agreement, and 50.0% is payable upon successful completion of the sea trials of each newbuild, for the on-premises supervision of all newbuilds we have agreed to acquire pursuant to shipbuilding contracts, memoranda of agreement, or otherwise.